Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds: Preliminaries and Definitions

 \subsection{Mathematical Notations}

 Throughout the paper, discrete time index is denoted by $k$.
-The sets of real (integer), positive real (integer), and strictly positive real (integer) numbers are represented by $\R$ ($\mathbb Z$), $\R_+$ ($\mathbb Z_+$) and $\R_{++}$ ($\mathbb Z_{++}$), respectively.
+The sets of real (integer), non-negative real (integer), and positive real (integer) numbers are represented by $\R$ ($\mathbb Z$), $\R_+$ ($\mathbb Z_+$) and $\R_{++}$ ($\mathbb Z_{++}$), respectively.
 The set of natural numbers $\{i \in \Z_{++} ~:~i \leq n\}$ is denoted by $[n]$.
 The cardinality of a set $\sigma$ is denoted by $\card(\sigma)$.
 Capital letters, such as $A$ or $B$, stand for real-valued matrices.
 For a square matrix $X$, $\det(X)$ and $\tr(X)$ refer to the determinant and the summation of on-diagonal elements of $X$, respectively. $\mathbb S^n_+$ is the positive definite cone of $n$-by-$n$ matrices.
 The $n$-by-$n$ identity matrix is denoted by $I$.
 Notation $A \preceq B$ is equivalent to matrix $B-A$ being positive semi-definite.
 The transpose of matrix $A$ is denoted by $A^\top$.
 The rank, kernel and image of matrix $A$ are referred to by $\Rank(A)$, $\ker(A)$ and $\Image(A)$, respectively.
 The Moore-Penrose pseudo-inverse of matrix $A$ is denoted by $A^{\dag}$.
 The ceiling function of $x \in \R$ is denoted by $\lceil x\rceil$ where it returns the least integer greater than or equal to $x$.
-Finally, an actuator schedule is \emph{sparse} if and only if on average a constant number of actuators, independent of the system dimension, are active each time.